Webinar: Who can receive Communion with us?

 Ten years on from the establishment of the Ordinariate, how should this project for the quest for Christian unity now be seen?
-The CUC invite you to join in a conversation, via Zoom, about this and other aspects of the Ordinariate between Bishop Paul Hendricks, Assistant Bishop in the Archdiocese of Southwark, and Fr Christopher Pearson OLW.
+The CUC held an online event on 14 April where there was a discussion on this and other aspects of the Ordinariate between Bishop Paul Hendricks, Assistant Bishop in the Archdiocese of Southwark, and Fr Christopher Pearson OLW.

 Thy Kingdom Come